 The land owned by the trust originally had been divided by Parker Street, a 60 foot wide street located on top of the Cross Dam, which ran southwest from Beacon at approximately a 45 degree angle, intersecting the north side of Commonwealth at a point about 549 feet west of Hereford.
 When the street was abandoned as a public thoroughfare in 1879, Grenville Braman and his partners purchased the land underneath from the Boston Water Power Company and combined it with their other property.
 The houses at 345-347-349-351-353-355 Commonwealth were partially built on land that previously had been Parker Street, with the Cross Dam below.

 Click here for an index to the deeds for 349 Commonwealth, and click here for further information on the land on the north side of Commonwealth between Hereford and Massachusetts Avenue.

 She continued to live at 349 Commonwealth during the 1899-1900 winter season, after which she traveled to Europe to study and paint.
-After returning to the United States, she lived in Baltimore and summered in Gloucester, where she died in July of 1929.
+After returning to the United States, she lived in Baltimore and summered in Gloucester.
 She continued to own 349 Commonwealth and lease it to others.

 In 1901, 349 Commonwealth was the home of Lydia Bowman (Baker) Edwards Taft, the widow of John H. Edwards and of Orray A. Taft, Jr. She had lived at 341 Marlborough in 1900.
 She moved from 349 Commonwealth by the 1901-1902 winter season, and by 1906 was living in Milton.